vindecodex/git.ir-downloader/readme.md

 ##### Usage
 - edit inside `main.go line 37` change url of desired course
-- be sure to have `url.txt` file
+- be sure to have `url.txt` file and must be empty
 - run `go run main.go` on terminal in root directory of this project
-- check url.txt if already had a url's list
-- run `dl.sh` by : `sh dl.sh` on terminal in root directory of this project